grandmavoodoo/MP4-2-DPG-Converter/README.md

 ### How the video fits the screen

 The DS screen is 256×192.
-By default the tool **fills** it:
+By default the tool **fits the whole frame** on screen:

-- **Fill** (default) — scales the video to cover the whole screen, then crops the overflow.
-No black bars, no distortion, but the edges of very wide/tall videos get cut.
+- **Fit** (default) — shrinks the video to fit inside 256×192 keeping its shape, adding black bars where needed. **Nothing is cropped** — the sides stay intact.
-- **`--letterbox`** — shows the *entire* frame with black bars where it doesn't fit.
-Nothing is cropped.
+- **`--fill`** — scales up to cover the whole screen and crops the overflow.
+No black bars, but the edges of very wide/tall videos get cut off.
 - **`--stretch`** — forces the exact frame into 256×192, squishing it.
 Rarely what you want.

 ### Examples